EOS protection characterization using Long-Pulse TLP

 Tags

-2.5D and 3D hybrid integration 2.5D integration 3D integration Aerospace antenna BCD technology CDM CEO Charged Device Model Cold-spare cold spare interface diode DTSCR dual diode electronics esd ESD design window ESD protection fail safe interface FinFET GPIO HBM High speed interfaces Internet of things Internet of Things (IoT) Latch-up immunity Local clamp Low capacitance ESD Low leakage optical overvoltage tolerant Radiation hard electronics SCR Self-protected drivers Silicon controlled rectifier snapback SOFICS SOI Space technology Transmission Line Pulse TSMC wearable wireless circuit wireless interface
+2.5D and 3D hybrid integration 3D integration Aerospace AI antenna BCD technology CDM CEO Cold-spare cold spare interface diode DTSCR dual diode electronics EOS esd ESD design window ESD protection FinFET GPIO HBM High speed interfaces High Voltage IEC 61000-4-2 IEC 61000-4-5 IO Latch-up immunity Local clamp Low capacitance ESD Low leakage overvoltage tolerant PowerQubic Radiation hard electronics SCR Self-protected drivers Semiconductor testing Silicon controlled rectifier snapback SOFICS SOI technology TLP Transmission Line Pulse VF-TLP wireless interface

 Contact Us